 - i.
-If the visitor is unknown to the setting, we will check their credentials and reason for visiting before allowing them to enter the setting. - ii.
-Visitors should be ready to produce identification. - iii.
-Visitors are expected to sign in and wear a visitor's badge. - iv.
-Visitors are given a safeguarding leaflet and asked to read it. - v.
-Visitors to the school who are visiting for a professional purpose, such as educational psychologists and school improvement officers, will be asked to show photo ID and:
+All visitors will be required to verify their identity to the satisfaction of staff. - ii.
+If the visitor is unknown to the setting, we will check their credentials and reason for visiting before allowing them to enter the setting. - iii.
+Visitors should be ready to produce identification. - iv.
+Visitors are expected to sign in and wear a visitor's badge. - v.
+Visitors to the college who are visiting for a professional purpose, such as educational psychologists and college improvement officers, will be asked to show photo ID and: - a.

-- a.
 Will be asked to show their DBS certificate, which will be checked alongside their photo ID; or - b.
 The organisation sending the professional, such as the LA or educational psychology service, will provide prior written confirmation that an appropriate level of DBS check has been carried out (if this is provided, we will not ask to see the DBS certificate). - vi.
 All other visitors, including visiting speakers, will be accompanied by a member of staff at all times.
-We will not invite into the school any speaker who is known to disseminate extremist views, and will carry out appropriate checks to ensure that any individual or organisation using school/college facilities is not seeking to disseminate extremist views or radicalise pupils/students or staff.
-Additional information can be found in our Visiting Speaker Policy.
+We will not invite into the College any speaker who is known to disseminate extremist views, and will carry out appropriate checks to ensure that any individual or organisation using College facilities is not seeking to disseminate extremist views or radicalise pupils/students or staff.
+Additional information can be found in our Visiting Speaker Protocol.